ARCHIVE OF A COMMUNITY DAY OF ACTION

 A rally on the corner of Boundary and Mollison Streets was addressed by WECA President, Dr Erin Evans, retiring Councillor for The Gabba Ward, Helen Abrahams, Greens spokesperson Jonathan Sri, Jo Bragg from the Environmental Defenders Office, and Associate Professor Phil Heywood from the KFCG.
 Former Mayor Tim Quinn chaired the rally.
 Links to their speeches are below.

-Citing the independent report into the Cedar Woods development by planning expert Greg Ovenden, Cr Helen Abrahams said that residents had been ‘frozen out’ of planning processes and that this has been a pattern across the city.
+Citing the independent report into the Cedar Woods development by planning expert Greg Ovenden, Cr Helen Abrahams said that residents have been ‘frozen out’ of planning processes and that this has been a pattern across the city.

 “The city cramming of the LNP administration will be the number one issue in the election in 2016,” Cr Abrahams said.